giovannellilab/Geomosaic/docs/source/commands/setup.md

   -n PROJECT_NAME, --project_name PROJECT_NAME
                         Name of the project.
 The first 8 Characters will be used for SLURM job name (default: Geomosaic_Workflow)
   --move_and_rename     Suggested flag if the provided raw reads directory is already a backup of the original files.
 In this case, geomosaic will create
                         only symbolic link of raw reads to its working directory.
-Note: This flag cannot be used if there are multiple files for each R1 and
                         R2 sample reads, as geomosaic will 'cat' them to a single file. (default: False) --skip_checks         If you are sure that every file is in its correct location and the sample names are filled correctly, you can skip checks with this flags.
 However we do not suggest to use it. (default: False)